Rush Elmore: Early life

 Elmore was born in Autauga County, Alabama, on February 27, 1819.
 His father, John Archer Elmore, was a soldier in the American Revolution who served under General Nathanael Greene.
+He attended the University of Alabama.

-He became an attorney in private practice in Montgomery, Alabama after studying at the University of Alabama.
-In May 1846, at the outbreak of the Mexican-American War, Elmore led an American company as captain.
-After the war, he returned to Montgomery to continue his private practice.
+Rush Elmore entered private practice in Montgomery, Alabama after studying at the University of Alabama.
+In May 1846, at the start of the Mexican-American War, Elmore led an American company as a captain.

 Career

 In 1854, Elmore was appointed by President Franklin Pierce to become an associate judge of the newly formed Supreme Court of the Kansas Territory.
-Elmore, along with chief judge Samuel Dexter Lecompte and associate judge Sanders W. Johnston, were all appointed as pro-slavery sympathizers.

 In 1855, Pierce removed Elmore, Johnston, and then-Governor Andrew Horatio Reeder after accusations were made against them for illegally purchasing Native American land.
 Elmore was replaced by judge Sterling G. Cato.
-However, these accusations were later proven false, and Elmore was repromoted by President James Buchanan in 1858 upon Cato's resignation.
+However, these accusations were later found to be false, and Elmore was reinstated by President James Buchanan in 1858 upon Cato's resignation.

-In 1857, Elmore helped draft the Lecompton Constitution and advocated for its submission to the people of Kansas for approval.
+In 1857, Elmore helped draft and advocate for the Lecompton Constitution.

+On January 31, 1857, Elmore assaulted John Henry Kagi, an abolitionist and lawyer, with both men firing at each other.

 Later life and death

 Elmore left the Court in 1860, upon Kansas' admission into the Union.
-Although he was a slaveowner and a supporter of slavery in Kansas, he disagreed with secession and remained loyal to the United States.
-He continued private practice as an attorney in Topeka, Kansas, until his death there on August 19, 1864.
+Although he was a supporter of slavery in Kansas, he disagreed with secession and remained loyal to the United States.
+He continued in private practice in Topeka, Kansas, until his death there on August 19, 1864.